 After creating your test, you need to deploy it so that your students can access it.
-The information on this page helps you understand each of the options and our recommendations so that you can make appropriate choice for each of the settings.
+The information on this page helps you understand each of the options and our recommendations so that you can make appropriate choices for each of the settings.

 - If you created your test in the Course Management > Course Tools > Tests, Surveys and Pools > Tests, go to a content page such as Assignments in your course.
 Click Assessments > Test.
 In the "Add Test" section, pick the test you want to deploy and click Submit.

 - If you have a test already listed on a content page such as Assignments, or Exams, but is not available to students, click the down arrow on the right of the test name and select "Edit the Test Options."